-4.60 Roads and Driveways
+4.61 Roads and Driveways

-a.
-Design and construct new roads, road improvements and driveways to be sensitive to the visual qualities and character of the scenic corridor, including such factors as width, alignment, grade, slope, grading and drainage facilities.
+- a.
+Design and construct new roads, road improvements and driveways to be sensitive to the visual qualities and character of the scenic corridor, including such factors as width, alignment, grade, slope, grading and drainage facilities. - b.

-- b.
 Limit number of access roads connecting to a scenic road to the greatest extent possible. - c.
 Share driveways where possible to reduce the number of entries onto scenic roads.

-4.61 Parking and Paved Areas
+4.62 Parking and Paved Areas

-Integrate paved areas with their site and landscape and/or screen them to reduce visual impact from the scenic corridor.
+Integrate paved areas with their site, encourage the use of alternative paving technologies that minimize hardscape, and landscape and/or screen them to reduce visual impact from the scenic corridor.

-4.62 Storage Areas
+4.63 Storage Areas